nathanhumphrey/firebase-emulator/README.md

 ## Init project

-If you have existing firebase project, you may want to import rules & dataset first.
+If you have an existing firebase project, you may want to import rules & dataset first.

 To do so, you need to have [firebase tool][1] to be installed.